xlucas/heartbleed/README.md

 ## Disclaimer

 **NOTE : I will not be responsible for the damage done with this tool.
 It was written to check private servers for this specific vulnerability and measure potential user-related data leakages.
-It is shared as a tool for sysadmins.**
+It is shared as a tool for internal security auditing.**

 ## Dependencies